 One of the four passengers that the suspect left severely injured in her car was her own sister.

-Detectives found numerous open cans of beer in the crashed Lexus and say alcohol may have been a factor in the wreck.
-Investigators said speed was a factor in the crash.
+Detectives found numerous open cans of beer in the suspect's crashed Lexus and say alcohol may have been a factor in the wreck.
+Investigators added speed was a factor in the crash.

 City News Service contributed to this story.